 estimate for the

-The last part allows each segment, as well as the first two and the third codon position to have different relative rates of evolution.
+Substitution Rate allows each segment, as well as the first two and the third codon position to have a different relative rate of evolution.

 We next have to go back to the